Passport to English Logo

 Present Participle

-The present participle is usually formed by adding -ing to the verb.
+The present participle is formed by adding -ing to the base form of the verb.

-If the verb ends with a letter e, we remove the e before adding -ing.
+If the verb ends with the letter e, we remove the e before adding -ing.

 Change the verb to the present participle.